-At a time when the media has been focussed on people enjoying the fruits of a sustained recovery from these difficult economic times, we have seen the impact on attendances at some of our events.
-Working with the theatre team here at ATC Park we seek to ensure our programmes remain affordable and attractive.
-We are also seeking to run the theatre as economically as possible and have introduced water- and light-saving technology which reduces our demand for carbon fuels and so helps, in a modest way, in the struggle against global warming.
+Working with the theatre team here at ATC Park we seek to ensure our programmes remain affordable and attractive especially given that many people have struggled financially this year.
+During the time the theatre has been closed this year the trustees have taken this time to review ways the theatre can be run more economically, considered how the theatre could run if Covid-19 control measures are still in place when theatres are allowed to reopen and have introduced water- and light-saving technology which reduces our demand for carbon fuels and so helps, in a modest way, in the struggle against global warming.
 We are particularly appreciative of increased financial support from N Arts at this challenging time which we believe is a vote of confidence in our future.

 In closing, I would like to thank our sponsors, the theatre staff, and you, our audience, for your support in making our work possible and as you read our report, remember, as we do, that it's all about people: the performer, the artist and their audience.
-To know more visit our website wwx.artstheatreltd@all.com or telephone our booking office on 0011-987654.
+To know more visit our website or telephone our booking office on 0011-987654.